In

 Strongly recommending the proposal of the

-Mukherjees Mr. Cockburn transmitted the application to the then Secretary
+Mukherjees Mr. Cockburn transmitted the application to the then Secretary of

 the Judicial Department Mr. F.J.
 Halliday who finally approved of the scheme.